 Understanding the B2B Process

-The B2B process is usually longer since:
+The B2B process takes longer than B2C since:

 - It involves multiple stakeholders within an organization and not an individual

 - It’s generally more expensive (with fewer exceptions in the consumer world like computers)

 - It’s a more complicated decision that affects a broader group of the organization

 - Due to this investment, reviewing competitors tends to take longer, and incorporates both emotional (impact) and logical (features) thinking

 B2C marketers often struggle when switching to a B2B sales context.
 The sales cycle is longer and the marketing funnel is deeper.
 It’s not uncommon to use case studies, whitepapers, ebooks, or other educational material (in addition to email series) to warm up a lead over time.

 B2B sales are contingent on building rapport with your prospects before labelling them as warm leads.

 This is where most of the sales effort falls short.